 8. Working with your supervisor

-This section will explain the role of your supervisor in the last modules of the course.
+This section will explain the role of your supervisor in peer review and the last modules of the course.

 9. Pre-publication reviews